 So here, in no particular order, are my top 10 podcast recommendations for computer techs:

-The Computer Business Podcast - Okay, I’m a bit biased seeing as this is my podcast, but I do honestly think it’s the best computer podcast because I work my butt off to make sure I combine top quality production with focused and actionable content for people looking to start and grow a computer business.
+Okay, I’m a bit biased seeing as this is my podcast, but I do honestly think it’s the best computer podcast because I work my butt off to make sure I combine top quality production with focused and actionable content for people looking to start and grow a computer business.
 I talk about my own business, interview other computer business movers and shakers, and review computer business tools and resources.
 This podcast has it all!

-Mike Tech Show- Featuring the musings and advice of Philadelphia area computer consultant Mike Smith, Mike Tech Show is a weekly podcast with a very homegrown feel to it.
+Featuring the musings and advice of Philadelphia area computer consultant Mike Smith, Mike Tech Show is a weekly podcast with a very homegrown feel to it.
 But that’s not a bad thing.
 Mike not only comes a cross as a genuinely nice guy, but he provides helpful information “from the trenches” to computer techs, which makes for a winning combination in my book.

-Windows Weekly – This podcast is a member of the TWiT.tvtech podcast network.
-This network, founded by radio tech guy Leo Laporte, offers very professional broadcast-quality podcasts featuring mostly tech-related subjects.
+A weekly look at all things Microsoft, including Windows, Windows Phone, Office, Xbox, and more, from two of the foremost Windows watchers in the world, Paul Thurrott and Mary Jo Foley.
 Windows Weekly is one of my favorites, providing me all the juicy windows tidbits I need to satiate my Microsoft munchies in digestible weekly portions.

-Security Now – Steve Gibson, a major player in the security software game, brings a weekly podcast of computer security news, tips, and trends.
+Steve Gibson, a major player in the security software game, brings a weekly podcast of computer security news, tips, and trends.

 Many of these podcats also include forums, chat rooms, and live participation with the hosts.
 So check them out and tell ‘em Your Friendly Neighborhood Computer Guy sent ya!